qu3vipon/django-ddd/README.md

 │   │   └── database
 │   │       ├── migrations
 │   │       ├── models
-│   │       └── database
 │   │       └── repository
 │   │           ├── mapper
 │   │           └── rdb
 │   └── presentation
 │       └── rest
 │            ├── api
 │            ├── request
 │            └── response
 ├── user
-├── tests
-└── shared
-    ├── domain
-    └── infra
-        ├── django
-        └── repository
-            ├── mapper
-            └── rdb
+└── tests
 ```

 ## Opinion
 DRF has the advantage of being able to create the web applications quickly, but it is inherently too dependent on the database.
-I want to take advantage of Django's built-in Admin and ORM, but I have sometimes suffered from DRF because of its inflexible design.
+I want to take advantage of Django's built-in features like Admin, ORM, etc. But I have sometimes suffered from DRF because of its inflexible design.

-I'm planning to create a new framework on top of Django to replace DRF someday.
-This repo is a proof of concept project before that.
+I found Django-Ninja instead, and it has everything I need.

 But I still think DRF is a very good framework, and I highly value DRF's contribution to the Python web community.